-To check the position of the upper elevation limit stop, set the blade tilt to 0°, install a 10 inch saw blade on the arbor (see page 29), and turn the elevation hand-wheel clockwise until the limit stop is reached.
-Using a combination square or similar tool, measure the distance from the top of the table to the tip of the highest tooth on the blade (see Fig. 84).
-The maximum height of the blade above the table should be $3^{1}/{8}$ inches.
-If the blade is $3^{3}/{16}$ inches or higher above the table, the upper elevation limit stop should be adjusted downward.
-If the blade is less than $3^{1}/{8}$ inches above the table, you can adjust the limit stop so that the maximum blade height is lower than $3^{1}/{8}$ inches.
+To check the position of the upper elevation limit stop, set the blade tilt to 0°, install a 10 inch saw blade on the arbor (see page 29), and turn the elevation handwheel clockwise until the limit stop is reached.
+Using a combination square or similar tool, measure the distance from the top of the table to the tip of the highest tooth on the blade (see Fig. 82).
+The maximum height of the blade above the table should be $3\frac{1}{8}$ inches.
+If the blade is $3\frac{3}{16}$ inches or higher above the table, the upper elevation limit stop should be adjusted downward.
+If the blade is less than $3\frac{1}{8}$ inches above the table, you can adjust the limit stop upward to 31⁄2 inches.
+Alternatively, you can adjust the limit stop so that the maximum blade height is lower than $3\frac{1}{8}$ inches.

-The upper elevation limit stop is fixed by the set screw in the cast iron table top located to the left of the rear of the table opening (see Fig. 85).
+The upper elevation limit stop is fixed by the set screw in the cast iron table top located to the left of the rear of the table opening (see Fig. 83).
 The upper elevation limit bolt can be adjusted with the included 3 mm hex key.

-To lower the maximum blade elevation, adjust the elevation hand-wheel until the blade elevation is set to the correct maximum height.
+To lower the maximum blade elevation, adjust the elevation handwheel until the blade elevation is set to the correct maximum height.
 Thread the set screw in clockwise until it is tight.
 To raise the maximum blade elevation, begin by turning the set screw counterclockwise about one complete revolution.
-Then, adjust the elevation hand-wheel until the blade elevation is set to the correct maximum height.
+Then, adjust the elevation handwheel until the blade elevation is set to the correct maximum height.
 If the upper elevation limit stop prevents you from raising the blade to the desired maximum elevation, continue to turn the set screw counter-clockwise until the blade can be raised to the correct elevation.
 Once the blade is set to the correct maximum elevation, turn the set screw clockwise until it is tight.
 The upper elevation limit has now been set.